 Still, the most captivating part of wizarding school was the other young wizards: Hermione, Ron and Harry.

 I was enchanted – anticipating the release of each new volume just as much as they did.
 Every year or so, a new book would appear.
-We’d sit together on the front steps awaiting the Fedex truck that would deliver two (yes, I ordered two) copies.
+We’d sit together on the front steps awaiting the FedEx truck that would deliver two (yes, I ordered two) copies.

-As they grew older, the story grew darker and I worried that the scary parts might upset them.
-“This next part is a little scary,” I’d warn them.
-“Be prepared.”
-But they didn’t seem to mind.
-If anything, I was the one who had nightmares as the series moved from ‘children’s’ book to outright terrifying.
+As they grew older, the story grew darker and I warned, “This next part is a little scary.
+Be prepared.”
+Undaunted, my kids urged, “Just read!”
+I was the one who had nightmares as the series moved from children’s book to outright terrifying.

 Book four arrived on the morning we were leaving for a summer vacation with friends.

-I know the world of Harry Potter isn’t real – but that story penetrated our family life for years.
+Now, I know the world of Harry Potter isn’t real – but that story penetrated our family life for years.
 It was magic.

 There were debates over dinner: Was Professor Snape was really as wicked as Harry thought he was?
 Which young wizard was J.K.Rowling going to sacrifice in book four?
 Oh, please not Hermione or Ron!